 Pediatric sleepwalking is when a child gets up during sleep but is unaware of their actions.
 It’s also known as somnambulism.
-Sleepwalking is most commonly seen in children between the ages of 4 and 8 (Mayo, 2011)
+Sleepwalking is most commonly seen in children between the ages of 4 and 8.

 Most children who sleepwalk do so an hour or two after falling asleep.
 Sleepwalking episodes usually last from five to 15 minutes.
 This behavior is typically harmless and most children grow out of it.
-However it can be dangerous, and it is important to protect your child from injury as a result of sleepwalking.
+But it can be dangerous if left unaddressed.
+It’s important to protect your child from injury as a result of sleepwalking.

 There are a number of factors that can contribute to sleepwalking.
 Common causes include:

 - fatigue or lack of sleep